COMP6905-SOFTWARE-ENGINEERING/Software-Engineering-project/README.md

  ```

-### hint: you may want to select eclipse or [WebStorm](https://www.jetbrains.com/webstorm/) to boost your developing efficiency.
+### hint: you can use eclipse or [WebStorm](https://www.jetbrains.com/webstorm/) to boost your developing efficiency.